vbilopav/vb-spa/README.md

 That means that SPA applications can offer **full, native, desktop-like user experience** - without annoying reloads and without loosing user session or work.

-This Framework was built from ground-up for simplicity and speed - with having primarly on mind building **web-based tools** and web apps with desktop-like experince.
+This Framework was built from ground-up for simplicity and speed - with having primarly on mind building **web-based tools** and other web apps that would like to have desktop-like experince.

 However, that doesn't mean that SPA applications in general, and this Framework in particular - arn't suitable for large and complex web sites like news portals or blogs that need to server thousands of pages.
-Views can be loaded dynamically and when needed.
+Views can be loaded dynamically (lazy loading) and only when they are needed.

-It supports cross-domain views, so it can be also used for microservice-based composite web UI's that can be scaled to the moon and back.
+IFramework supports cross-domain views, so it can be also used for microservice-based composite web UI's  - that can be **scaled to the moon and back.**

 Runtime code, when minified is around stable **8.4KB**.

-Entire Framework can be minified and bundled - build tools provided)- together with the rest of the application.
+Entire Framework can be simply minified and bundled - build tools are provided together with the rest of the application.

 Demo app in this repository have **30 views** with various feature demos and minified and bundled with Framework is less then **60KB**.

-New syntax or special markup is virtually none-existing.
+**New syntax or special markup is virtually none-existing.**

 That means shallow learning curve and you can start quickly.
 For example, if you already know JavaScript [ES6 template strings syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) then you already know template syntax for this framework.
-If want to bind data model to html, also, no markup or new syntax is required.
-Simplicity is important as speed.
+If want to bind data model to HTML, also, no new markup or new syntax is required.

+Simplicity is important as it is speed.

-Framework relays heavily on new JavaScript ECMA6 (JS ES6) features.
-On certain places, they are used dynamically to achieve simplicity and speed.
-That also means that it cannot be transpiled into JavaScript ES5.
-Good news is that doesn't have to.
+Framework relays heavily and takes advantage of new JavaScript ECMA6 (JS ES6) features and it cannot be transpiled to ECMA5.

+Good.
+It doesn't have to.
 Here is curent [compatibility table for ES6](https://kangax.github.io/compat-table/es6/).
-This means that this framework doesn't support Internet Explorer.
-It works perfecly fast and slick on latest Chrome, Firefox, Edge and Safari.
+This means that this **framework doesn't support Internet Explorer.** It works perfecly fast and slick on latest Chrome, Firefox, Edge and Safari.
 Internet Explorer users will have to use different browser.
+Feature detection script is provided.

 > **If your application have any, any value whatsoever - users would go extra three clicks and 20 seconds of their time to install better browser!**